 This is different, if only because it shows us two sides of the same hero – the affable Peter Parker and the heroic, self-sacrificing Spider-Man – in the same game.
 Tie into that the best traversal mechanics since Spider-Man 2 on the PS3, and you have all the markings of a spectacular (and dare we say AMAZING) Spider-Man game.
 Make sure to check out the sequel, Spider-Man: Miles Morales, too.

 PS4 Pro support?
 4K HDR.

-Marvel's Spider-Man: Miles Morales is a beautiful looking game, then, and a fitting sequel to 2018’s Marvel’s Spider-Man, but it’s more akin to a generous expansion than a full-blown successor – think Uncharted: The Lost Legacy and you’re on the right lines.
+Marvel's Spider-Man: Miles Morales is a beautiful looking game, and a fitting sequel to 2018’s Marvel’s Spider-Man.
+But it’s more akin to a generous expansion than a full-blown successor – think Uncharted: The Lost Legacy and you’re on the right lines.
 That means it’s a more condensed experience overall, though no less entertaining.
 Expect spectacular, jaw-dropping set pieces, Hollywood-rivalling voice acting, and sensational HDR implementation throughout (if you have a capable display).
 If the original was one of the best PS4 games of all time then you can be sure that this release is too.

 Check out our full Marvel's Spider-Man: Miles Morales review.

 Okay, so Hideo Kojima's last game for Konami – and his last ever Metal Gear game – might be a little tough for the MGS newbie to get to grips with, but it's still one of the best stealth-action games ever crafted.
 The open-world shenanigans will satisfy all your behind-enemy-lines / Rambo fantasies and probably confuse you with crazy plot twists and a million characters all with the same gravel-toned voices.

 But hey, that's all part of its charm, right?